Dispersion-tuning of nonlinear optical pulse dynamics in gas-filled hollow capillary fibers: Methods

 \subsection{Numerical simulations}

-The experimental data we record is the spectrum at the output of the fibre at a set gas pressure as a function of pump pulse energy.
+The experimental data we record is the spectrum at the output of the fiber at a set gas pressure as a function of pump pulse energy.
 We simulate our experiments by numerically propagating laser pulses over the energy range which we record in the experiment.
 This allows us to infer the propagation dynamics from the simulations, provided the experimental and the simulated spectra agree closely.

 The simulations of pulse propagation through the HCF use our open source full-field multi-mode unidirectional pulse propagation code \cite{Brahms_Luna,Travers2019,Brahms2021}.
-This model includes modal dispersion and loss, intermodal coupling, full vector medium polarisation model, photoionisation (included using PPT ionisation rates) and plasma dynamics.
+This model includes modal dispersion and loss, intermodal coupling, full vector medium polarisation model, photoionization (included using PPT ionization rates) and plasma dynamics.
 The code has been tested and extensively used for pulse propagation simulations with a wide range of parameters previously.
-We have neglected spatially non-local ionisation effects \cite{Koehler2018}, since the pulses we use are sufficiently separated in time, at a repetition rate of \SI{1}{\kilo\hertz}.
+We have neglected spatially non-local ionization effects \cite{Koehler2018}, since the pulses we use are sufficiently separated in time, at a repetition rate of \SI{1}{\kilo\hertz}.
 We do not use any free parameters in our simulations.
-We use the experimental fibre parameters and filling gas pressure, and the input and coupled energy have been estimated from the measured vacuum HCF transmission.
+We use the experimental fiber parameters and filling gas pressure, and the input and coupled energy have been estimated from the measured vacuum HCF transmission.
 We use $\SI{10}{\femto\second}$ analytical $\text{sech}^2$-shaped pulses as input, based on the pulse duration obtained from FROG measurements.
-While using the FROG-retrieved pulses as input to the simulations would have given better quantitative agreement between simulation and experiment, we wanted to highlight the general nonlinear dynamics, and hence have opted for non-modulated, well-defined analytical input pulses.
+While using the FROG-retrieved pulses as input to the simulations would have given better quantitative agreement between simulation and experiment, we wanted to highlight the general nonlinear optical pulse dynamics, and hence have opted for non-modulated, well-defined analytical input pulses.
 The difference between simulation and experiment can be observed most clearly around the pump wavelength at $\SI{800}{\nano\metre}$, but overall the dynamics are reproduced well.
+For these simulations, we initialised the input fully in the fundamental (HE$_{11}$) mode of the fiber, but we modelled the nonlinear propagation dynamics through the fiber for six modes (HE$_{1m}$ with $m$ up to 6).
+The simulations allow us to separately extract the spectral and temporal fields generated in each of these higher-order modes through modal coupling.
+The multi-modal spectra or temporal profiles are obtained as a superposition of the modes in the corresponding domain: $S(\omega, z) = \sum_{j} |E_j(\omega, z)|^2$ or $P(t, z) = \sum_{j} |E_j(t, z)|^2$, where $E_j$ is the modal flux in the mode HE$_{1j}$ in either the spectral or temporal domains, $S(\omega)$ is the multi-modal spectral power density, and $P(t)$ is the multi-modal time-domain instantaneous power.